syncfusion-content/xamarin-docs/Xamarin/DataGrid/Swiping.md

 You can download the source code of swiping sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Swiping-661295078).

+## How to load custom swipe buttons based on row data?

+The dataGrid allows to load the desired swipe template by using `DataTemplateSelector` to the `SfDataGrid.RightSwipeTemplate` and `SfDataGrid.LeftSwipeTemplate`.
+Refer the below code example to load the desired template using the RowData and the row element passed in the arguments.

+{% highlight c# %}

+    // Left swipe template selector LeftTemplateSelector leftswipeTemplate = new LeftTemplateSelector();
+  DataTemplate leftdataTemplate = new DataTemplate(() =>
+  {
+        return leftswipeTemplate.SelectTemplate(0, dataGrid);
+  });
+  dataGrid.LeftSwipeTemplate = leftswipeTemplate;

+     // Right swipe template selector RightTemplateSelector rightswipeTemplate = new RightTemplateSelector();
+   DataTemplate rightdataTemplate = new DataTemplate(() =>
+   {
+        return rightswipeTemplate.SelectTemplate(0, dataGrid);
+   });
+   dataGrid.RightSwipeTemplate = rightswipeTemplate;

+{% endhighlight %}

+You can download the sample [here]() to load custom swipe buttons based on row data

 ## Limitations

 When data grid is loaded in MasterDetailPage with `AllowSwiping` as true, it behaves as follows: